tajemniktv/TajsMod/docs/src/content/docs/documentation/Contributing-Guidelines.md

 ---
-title: Building and Distribution
+title: Contributing Guidelines
-description: How to build the mod and publish/distribute it.
+description: Best practices and conventions for contributing code, documentation, or issue reports to Taj's Mod.
 ---

 # Contributing Guidelines